perej1/sim-temporal-spatial-ssa/README.md

 Below, the purpose of each script is explained:

 - `functions.R` - Global functions
-- `simulate-setting.R` - Perform simulation scenario corresponding a selected
+- `simulate-setting.R` - Perform a simulation scenario corresponding to selected parameters
-  setting
-- `gen-arg.R` - Generate arguments for simulation settings
+- `gen-arg.R` - Generate arguments for the simulation scenarios
-- `sim-batch.sh` - Run a batch of simulations settings with different parameters
+- `sim-batch.sh` - Run a batch of simulation scenarios with different parameters
 - `compute-stats.R` - Compute 1st, 2nd and 3rd quartiles of the performance
   measure for different simulation scenarios
 - `plot-boxplots.R` - Summarise results by plotting boxplots